fuzunist/testing_case/README.md

 ### 🔧 Latest Improvements (Aug 3, 2025)
 1. **Enhanced Error Handling**: Added proper HTTP status code mapping for Firebase errors
-2. **Improved Logging**: Added detailed logging for:
+2. **Improved Logging**: Added detailed logging for critical code paths.
-   - Insufficient credit scenarios
-   - AI failure simulation
-   - HttpsError handling
-3. **Fixed scheduleWeeklyReport**: Added missing headers attribute to DummyEvent
+3. **✅ Fixed and Validated Full `pytest` Suite**:
+    - Repaired and enhanced the entire `pytest` suite to be fully operational with the emulator.
+    - Corrected the refund simulation test (`test_refund_on_failure`) using mocking to reliably trigger failure scenarios.
+    - Fixed the weekly report integration test (`test_weekly_report_integration`) by resolving scope and return type issues.
+    - All 9 automated tests are now passing, ensuring the project is robust and fully validated against the case study requirements.
 4. **Validated Features**:
-   - ✅ Credit deduction and management
-   - ✅ Insufficient credits rejection (HTTP 400)
-   - ✅ AI failure simulation and automatic refunds
-   - ✅ Input validation for all parameters
-   - ✅ Transaction history tracking
+    - All features from the case study are now covered by automated tests.

 ---